meduzen/datetime-attribute/README.md

 ## Expressing durations with `datetimeDuration()`

 `datetimeDuration()` requires an object with entries for different levels of durations, from seconds to weeks.
+It also accepts a second parameter to control the [conversion of units overflow](#units-overflow) (default: `true`).

 ```js
 import { datetimeDuration } from 'datetime-attribute'